128technology/docs/docs/plugin_monitoring_agent.md

 ## Directory Structure

 The `monitoring-agent` uses a well-defined directory structure where it derives the inputs from various configuration.
+As described above, the base of the directory structure can be specified using the `lib-directory` configuration field.
+Directories exist relative to that one.
 The following directories are especially important:

 ### Inputs